Solcogito/AutoVersion/docs/USAGE/QUICKSTART_LITE_1.3.x.md

-# 🚀 QUICKSTART — AutoVersion Lite v1.1.x
+# 🚀 QUICKSTART — AutoVersion v1.3.x

 This guide helps you install and use **AutoVersion Lite v1.1.x** — a simple, deterministic semantic‑versioning CLI.